ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the WordPress pre-installed image.

 1. Open the email from OVHcloud which contains your application login details.
-2. Click on the URL for Plesk in the email.
+2. Click on the URL for WordPress in the email.
 3. Follow the on screen final configuration instructions of WordPress.
 When asked about the database details use always "localhost" as the address and for username and password use the provided information in the API.

 You can go further by securing your site with an SSL certificate for free by [following these steps](./#lets-encrypt-ssl).